MIDS-scaling-up/v2/README.md

 See: https://github.com/MIDS-scaling-up/v2/tree/master/week02/hw/README.md for details.

 ### Graded homeworks
-The graded homeworks are week 3, week 6, week 9, week 11; please notice that those are the slots that are available on the ISVC website except there are labeled as Homework 1, 2, 3 and 4 (we are working on getting this changed but in the meantime submit matching the graded homework week with it's slot i.e week 3 uploaded to Homework 1).
+The graded homeworks are week 3, week 6, week 9, week 11

 ### Final Projects (due in the final class session of the semester)